(Winning His Devotion, Book One)

 Esther Walters is temporarily transferred to a new train route and has been warned to keep her distance from the womanizing detective.
 When he hauls her into his office after an incident, she is certain her job is on the line.
 It doesn’t take long for Esther to realize the rumors are untrue, and there is far more to her new friend than she’s been led to believe.

 Can Matthew restore his reputation?
 When they are forced together, will their relationship become more than mere colleagues?

 Matthew’s Redemption is a clean and wholesome historical romantic suspense.
 It will keep you on the edge of your seat, and have you turning the pages until your eyes droop and your kindle falls to the floor.

 Best Selling Author

-Small Town Romance with Heart
+Small Town Romance with a Twist

 Cheryl writes Christian stories without it dominating the story.
 Her books all come under the clean and wholesome banner.
 There is absolutely no on-page sex and no profanities – she writes the kind of stories she enjoys reading.